This tutorial covers:

 Overview of how our sample CLI application works

 In this tutorial, I have created a practice CLI that will help you learn how to test command-line applications.
-The CLI application lets you order cakes, and create a list of all available cakes that can be ordered.
+The CLI application lets you order cakes and create a list of all cakes available for order.

-To make a command line cake order run:
+To make a command line cake order, run:

 npm run order-cake